OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 Step 6.
 Integrate with other Components
 ===============================================

-This step is optionaly and only for integrators and builders.
+This step is optional and only for integrators and builders.

 Because no two clouds are the same, OpenNebula provides many different interfaces that can be used to interact with the functionality offered to manage physical and virtual resources.